 Songbook.
 She also arranged "500 Miles High" for the album.
 See her website at: www.micheleweir.com

-Studying With Chris Madsen....Bob is currently studying big band arranging with Chris Madsen, director of Jazz Studies,
+Studying With Chris Madsen....Bob is currently studying big band arranging with Chris Madsen, jazz faculty, University of

 saxes, flute, harmonica